-Reading through chapter 7 of Liz Wells’ Photography: A Critical Introduction, the subject of electronic imaging is discussed by theorists and art critics.
-In the chapter, the “truthfulness” of photography is an important discussion when considering digital or analog photography.
+Liz Wells’ Photography: A Critical Introduction, the subject of electronic imaging is discussed by theorists and art critics.
+In chapter seven, the “truthfulness” of photography is an important discussion when considering digital or analog photography.
 Does digital photography remove the truth?
 What is the truth?
 What is “normal”?

 Authentic is another label used to describe an image, whether analog or digital.
 Authentic: based on facts; accurate or reliable.
 I would have to say that a photographic image could be authentic, based on facts, something that resembles the original.
 Truth, on the other hand, means that which is in accordance (conforming) with fact or reality.
 Does an image conform to reality?
 Maybe…I will let you know when I figure it out.